 1. Head Roll

-It is the most common and accessible yoga asana that anyone can do comfortably or without any hustle.
+It is the most common and accessible yoga asana that anyone can do comfortably or without hustle.
 First, take a mat and sit on it with folding legs.
 After that, slowly take a deep breath and bend your right ear towards your right shoulder.
 While doing this, please do not move your shoulder upwards, as it needs to be stable.
-Now, you need to rotate your head from the center to the left shoulder.
-While you are practicing the asana, close your eyes and focus on your third eye.
-You must do this rotation 5-6 times very gently and slowly before switching directions.
+Now, you must rotate your head from the center to the left shoulder.
+While practicing the asana, close your eyes and focus on your third eye.
+You must do this rotation 5-6 times gently and slowly before switching directions.

 2. Baddha Konasana

 It is also known as Bound Angle Pose.
-First of all, you need to join the soles of your feet, and your knees should not touch each other or should spread apart.
-Now, you must press your feet outward until your legs form a shape like a diamond.
+First, you need to join the soles of your feet, and your knees should not touch or spread apart.
+Now, you must press your feet outward until your legs shape like a diamond.
 To do this, stretch your spine completely while bending forward over your legs.
 You are doing it correctly if your chin is tucking towards your chest.
 While doing this asana, feel free to let your head hang low.
 The next step is to put your hands at your sides and focus your breath on your back.
 Just breathe normally for ten seconds, and you are a step closer to strengthening your neck.

 3. Matsyasana